What are dill seeds?

-Dill seeds are the fruit of the plant Anethum graveolens.
-They are greenish brown and have an oval shape.
-They are somewhat flat and their surface is grooved.
-The dill grows in the Mediterranean area and has been used since the antiquity there.
-Today, the main producers for dill are India and North Africa.
-Dill fruits are called Sowa in India.
+Dill Seeds are the fruit of the plant Anethum graveolens.
+They are greenish-brown and have an oval shape.
+They are somewhat, flat and their surface is grooved.
+The dill grows in the Mediterranean area and has been used since antiquity there.
+The two main producers for dill seeds are India and North Africa.
+In India, Dill fruits are called Sowa.

 The taste of dill seeds are similar to the sweet cumin and have a delicate anise flavor.
 You can flavor vinegar with them or a cucumber.

-Dill seeds season fish dishes and salads and vegetables, like cabbage, spinach, lentils, carrots, cucumbers, beetroot, zucchini.
-Dill also pairs well with chili, garlic, turmeric, mustard, cumin, ginger and coriander.
+Dill also pairs well with chili, garlic, turmeric, mustard, cumin, ginger, and coriander.